 Your knowledgeable chauffeur will point out landmarks such as Christ Church College (where Lewis Carroll taught in the mid-19th century and wrote "Alice in Wonderland"), the lush Botanic Gardens, and the playing fields of Magdalen College.
 Afterward, you'll return to the boathouse, where the rest of the afternoon is yours to relax back at the hotel or head out for dinner at one of the town's family-friendly restaurants.

-Day 9: "Harry Potter" Tour of Oxford University & Bodleian Library
+Day 8: Oxford University & Bodleian Library "Harry Potter" Tour

-If yesterday was all about seeing Oxford's college backs from the water, today's half-day tour focuses on the famous university's interior, weaved together with a family-friendly "Harry Potter"-themed tour.
-You'll start with a visit to the Bodleian Library, one of the oldest in Europe; it's home to over 13 million books.
+If yesterday was all about seeing Oxford's college backs from the water, today's half-day tour focuses on the famous university's interior, woven together with a family-friendly "Harry Potter"-themed tour.
+You'll start with a visit to the Bodleian Library; one of the oldest in Europe, it's home to over 13 million books.
 See the Bodleian's historic rooms, including Duke Humfrey's Library and the Divinity School, whose historic interiors and Gothic vaulted ceilings have featured in the film versions of J.K.
 Rowling's much-loved books.

 After exploring the libraries, you and the kids will tour New College and Christ Church while your guide reveals behind-the-scenes stories about the production and actors and the many similarities between Oxford and Hogwarts.
 Then, follow in the footsteps of Harry, Hermione, and Ron as you wander the staircase at Christ Church, which leads to the college's Tudor Dining Hall, whose resplendent interior is filled with ancient portraits that inspired the Hogwarts Dining Hall.
 Along the way, you'll learn the colleges' history and test your Hogwarts knowledge with a themed family quiz.

-Day 10: Visit Blenheim Palace & the Marlborough Hedge Maze, Tour the Cotswolds
+Day 9: Visit Blenheim Palace & the Marlborough Hedge Maze

 Blenheim Palace